Darshan-Thakar/Darshan-Thakar/README.md

 - 👋 Hi, I’m @Darshan-Thakar
 - 👀 I’m interested in Natural language processing, Machine learning and Deep learning
 - 🌱 I’m currently specializing in NLP
-- 💞️ I’m looking to collaborate on Web development projects
+- 💞️ I’m looking to collaborate on ML projects.
 - 📫 How to reach me ...
 Email:- vilasthakar712@gmail.com

--

 <!---
 Darshan-Thakar/Darshan-Thakar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.